mixcore/mix.core/src/instructions/website-building-best-practices.md

 **Process:**
 1.  **Follow Step-by-Step Workflows:** Use the detailed workflows in **`mix-ai-agent.md`** to perform tasks like creating databases, defining content structures, and generating pages.
 2.  **Utilize MCP Commands:** Execute MCP commands to interact with the CMS programmatically.
 This is the primary method for AI-driven development.
+3.  **Handle Repetitive Content Dynamically:** When modules contain repetitive items (like product lists, team members, testimonials, or menu items), create a MixDb table instead of hard-coding the data.
+Use `CreateDatabaseFromPrompt` to define the structure and render the data dynamically in your templates.
-3.  **Troubleshoot and Refine:** Use the troubleshooting guide within the AI agent documentation to resolve common issues.
+4.  **Troubleshoot and Refine:** Use the troubleshooting guide within the AI agent documentation to resolve common issues.

 **Key Document:**
 - **[mix-ai-agent.md](./mix-ai-agent.md)**: Your complete guide for building and content creation.